chriscasano/cockroach-openshift/README.md

 Confirm you can run a cockroach client.
 If the client doesn't connect initially, trying us the ip address of the pod instead of the hostname.

-`oc run -it --rm cockroach-client --image=cockroachdb/cockroach --restart=Never --command -- ./cockroach sql --insecure --host example-cockroachdb-0 --port=26257`
+`oc run -it --rm cockroach-client --image=cockroachdb/cockroach --restart=Never --command -- ./cockroach sql --insecure --host example-cockroachdb --port=26257`

 Once confirmed, you can exit out of the shell.